trimstray/nginx-admins-handbook/README.md

   }
   ```

-- `if` - you can use `if` inside a `server` but not the other way around, also notice that you shouldn't use `if` inside `location` as it may not work as desired (see [If Is Evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)).
+- `if` - you can use `if` inside a `server` but not the other way around, also notice that you shouldn't use `if` inside `location` as it may not work as desired.
 The NGINX docs say also:

   > _There are cases where you simply cannot avoid using an `if`, for example if you need to test a variable which has no equivalent directive._

+  You should also remember about this:

+  > _> The `if` context in NGINX is provided by the rewrite module and this is the primary intended use of this context.
+Since NGINX will test conditions of a request with many other purpose-made directives, `if` **should not** be used for most forms of conditional execution.
+This is such an important note that the NGINX community has created a page called [if is evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/)._

 - `set` - sets a value for the specified variable.
 The value can contain text, variables, and their combination